TonyYangHan/cse15l-lab-reports/lab-report-4-week-5.md

 50138206    4 -rwxr-x---   1 cs15lfa22qj ieng6_cs15lfa22     1042 Oct 26 09:35 technical/plos/pmed.0020192.txt
 ```

-`-ls` is useful because it lists the information of the resulting files so that I can see the last modified time and characters in them without taking extra steps looking for information for each file.
+`-ls` option is useful because it lists the information of the resulting files so that I can see the last modified time and characters in them without taking extra steps looking for information for each file.

 ## The END!
 Thank you!